Rebuilding Trust in Social Commerce

 Success rate: 82.8%

 Key insight: Users looked at products and influencers equally for inspiration and discovering trends.
 This finding was critical.
 It meant we couldn't prioritize one over the other.
+Both discovery paths had to be equally accessible and seamless.

 Our initial structure separated discovery into different sections, but our testing revealed users wanted it all in one place.
 This change made discovery effortless by letting users switch between event feeds, influencer profiles, and product categories without leaving the home screen.